Trusted Guide to Nursing CEUs

 - WISCONSIN* N/A

-- WYOMING* 20 contact hours in the last 2 years OR combo of nursing practice and contact hours *please refer to website for alternative ways to fulfill this requirement*
+- WYOMING* 30 hours every two years, or 15 hours and 200 hours of work, or 400 hours of work *please refer to website for alternative ways to fulfill this requirement*

 You can start with the Trusted Licensure Guide, but you should always double check with your state board of nursing for the most updated requirements.

 What Are Compact States?

 Compact states participate in the Nurse Licensure Compact (NLC), sometimes seen as "eNCL", which grants a multi-state license to nurses within those states.
 This provides reciprocity among the states, meaning that having a compact nursing license allows nurses to practice in any of the 25 states without having to apply for licensure specific to that state.
 Think of it as a passport to practice without needing any sort of visa or jumping through any additional hoops.

 Note that this multi-state licensure is limited to Registered Nurses and Licensed Vocational Nurses.
 It does not apply to Advanced Practice Nurses.

 The 25 nursing compact states are: Arizona, Arkansas, Colorado, Delaware, Florida, Georgia, Idaho, Iowa, Kentucky, Maine, Maryland, Mississippi, Missouri, Montana, Nebraska, New Hampshire, New Mexico, North Carolina, North Dakota, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Utah, Virginia, West Virginia, Wisconsin, and Wyoming.